 Note: This report is to be read with our letter of even date which is annexed as 'ANNEXURE A' and forms an integral part of this report.

 'ANNEXURE A TO THE SECRETARIAL AUDIT REPORT'

+"PSP" House,

+Opp.Celesta Courtyard,

-To the Members, PSP PROJECTS LIMITED "PSP" House, Opp.Celesta Courtyard, Opp.
-Lane of Vikram Nagar Colony, Iscon-Ambli Road, Ahmedabad- 380058
+Opp.
+Lane of Vikram Nagar Colony,

+Iscon-Ambli Road,

+Ahmedabad- 380058